 The Board is responsible for ensuring that a sound system of internal control exists to safeguard shareholders’ interests and the Company’s assets.
 It is responsible for the regular review of the effectiveness of the systems of internal control.
 Internal controls are designed to manage rather than eliminate risk and therefore even the most effective system cannot provide assurance that each and every risk, present and future, has been addressed.

 The Board has established an Audit Committee, Remuneration Committee, and AIM Compliance Committee with formally delegated duties and responsibilities.
-The Chairman chairs all the formal Committee meetings.
+All the formal Committee meetings are Chaired by a Non-Executive Director.

 The Audit Committee normally meets at least twice a year and has responsibility for, amongst other things, reviewing the annual report and accounts and interim statements involving, where appropriate, the external auditors.
 The Committee also approves external auditors’ fees and ensures the auditors’ independence as well as focusing on compliance with legal requirements and accounting standards.
 It is also responsible for ensuring that an effective system of internal control is maintained.
 The ultimate responsibility for reviewing and approving the annual financial statements and interim statements remains with the Board.